 In 2009, Don decided part-time training and coaching of fighters was not going to cut it, and he decided to dump his 18-year engineering career in favour of fully immersing in his passion for MuayThai.

-He gained formal qualifications in Personal Training and continued his studies in Strength and Conditioning and opened a full time gym.
+He gained formal qualifications in Personal Training and Strength and Conditioning and opened a full time gym.
 This decision allowed him to provide a facility for athletes to engage in strength and conditioning training – the missing link for the fighters currently training in health and fitness gyms without the equipment, space or culture to allow Olympic weights and medicine balls to be thrown around.

 In fact, in the first year that Unit 1 Gym opened, it was listed in the top 5 Combat Gyms of the Year at the National Fitness Awards 2010.
 Following a 2-year break from competition to build up the new business, Don got back onto the pro MuayThai circuit at the age of 40-years-old, climbing to 4th ranked Pro in the UK at Super Middleweight.